-- (a) on behalf of PTV by a community service organisation or charity authorised to do so by PTV through an employee or volunteer of, or a person engaged by, that organisation or charity; or - (b) to a person to whom a free travel voucher has been issued (for eligibility see Chapter 3), in exchange for that voucher; or - (c) on behalf of PTV by the driver of a bus operating on bus route 787 or 788 for a fare of \$4.10 to a customer presenting his or her Victorian Seniors Card.
+- (a) on behalf of PTV by a community service organisation or charity authorised to do so by PTV through an employee or volunteer of, or a person engaged by, that organisation or charity.
+For eligibility, email ticketingservices@ptv.vic.gov.au; or - (b) to a person to whom a free travel voucher has been issued (for eligibility see Chapter 3), in exchange for that voucher; or - (c) on behalf of PTV by the driver of a bus operating on bus route 787 or 788 for a fare of \$4.30 to a customer presenting his or her Victorian Seniors Card.